JOURNAL OF GENTRY GENEALOGY

 David-II Family

-• The sons of David-II had varied fates during this time period.
+The sons of David-II had varied fates during this time period.
 Elisha died in Clarke County, Georgia in 1803.
 His brother, Elijah, was living in Georgia during most of this time period also.
 Simon died in Edgefield Dist., South Carolina, between 1792 and 1800.
 Hezekiah, Allen Cain and John were living in Edgefield and Abbeville Districts in 1790 and 1800.
-David Jr. was in Pendleton Dist. at the time of the 1792 census but then moved away, destination unknown.
+David Jr. was in Pendleton Dist. at the time of the 1790 census then probably died before 1800.

 Fig 7.
 Western South Carolina, 1790-1800